 We conduct business globally and, as a result, we file income tax returns, or are subject to withholding taxes, in various jurisdictions.
 In the normal course of business we are generally subject to examination by taxing authorities throughout the world, including major jurisdictions in which we operate or used to operate, such as Denmark, Egypt, Gabon, India, Israel, the Netherlands, Nigeria, Norway, Oman, Saudi Arabia, the United Kingdom, the United States, and Tanzania.
 We are no longer subject to examinations of tax matters for Paragon Offshore Limited ("Paragon") legacy companies prior to 1999.

-The following is a reconciliation of the liabilities related to our unrecognized tax benefits:
+The following is a reconciliation of the liabilities related to our uncertain tax positions:

-(In \$ millions) 2019 2018 2017 Unrecognized tax benefits, excluding interest and penalties, at January 1, 4.8 - - Additions as a result of Paragon acquisition - 4.8 Additions for tax positions of prior year 1.3 - - Reduction for tax positions of prior years (0.8) - Unrecognized tax benefits, excluding interest and penalties, at December 31, 5.3 4.8 - Interest and penalties 3.7 3.4 Unrecognized tax benefits, including interest and penalties, at December 31, 9.0 8.2
+(In \$ millions) 2020 2019 Unrecognized tax benefits, excluding interest and penalties, at January 1, 5.3 4.8 Additions as a result of Paragon acquisition Additions for tax positions of prior year 0.9 1.3 Reduction for tax positions of prior years (0.8) Unrecognized tax benefits, excluding interest and penalties, at December 31, 6.2 5.3 Interest and penalties 4.2 3.7 Unrecognized tax benefits, including interest and penalties, at December 31, 10.4 9.0

-The liabilities summarized in the table above are presented within other liabilities under non-current liabilities in the consolidated balance sheet.
+The liabilities summarized in the table above are presented within other liabilities under non-current liabilities in the Consolidated Balance Sheets.

 We include, as a component of our income tax provision, potential interest and penalties related to liabilities for our unrecognized tax benefits within our global operations.
-Interest and penalties resulted in an income tax expense of \$0.3 million, \$0.5 million and \$nil million for the years ended December 31, 2019, 2018 and 2017, respectively.
+Interest and penalties resulted in an income tax expense of \$0.5 million, \$0.3 million and \$0.5 million for the years ended December 31, 2020, 2019 and 2018, respectively.

+As of December 31, 2020, the liabilities related to our unrecognized tax benefits, including estimated accrued interest and penalties, totaled \$10.4 million, and if recognized, would reduce our income tax provision by \$10.4 million.
 As of December 31, 2019, the liabilities related to our unrecognized tax benefits, including estimated accrued interest and penalties, totaled \$9.0 million, and if recognized, would reduce our income tax provision by \$9.0 million.
-As of December 31, 2018, the liabilities related to our unrecognized tax benefits, including estimated accrued interest and penalties, totaled \$8.2 million, and if recognized, would reduce our income tax provision by \$8.2 million.
 It is reasonably possible that our existing liabilities related to our unrecognized tax benefits may increase or decrease in the next twelve months primarily due to the progression of open audits or the expiration of statutes of limitation.
 Whilst the amounts provided are an estimate and subject to revision, we are not aware of any circumstances currently that would result in a material increase to the amounts provided for the risks identified at this time.

-Note 8 - Loss per share
+Note 9 - Loss per share